Sv443/BetterYTM/src/dev/discoveries.md

 So instead I have to entirely rely on the text that's displayed to the user, which might seem like it would be enough, but as mentioned in [difference between YT and YTM songs](#difference-between-yt-songs-and-ytm-songs), it's wildly inconsistent.

 **Edit:**
-Apparently there's an API for telling the OS which song is playing so this might be a better spot to grab the song data from, at least for the currently playing song.
+Apparently there's an API for telling the OS which song is playing so this might be a better spot to grab the song data from, for the currently playing song.
 As a fallback, reading the DOM could still be used.
 Whether it's worth it or not to implement this is another question.
 [See issue #25](https://github.com/Sv443/BetterYTM/issues/25)